vmstio/vmstio/docs.vmst.io/content/actions.md

 ## No Actions

-After careful review we may determine that no action is required on a report, and so the report is marked as Resolved.
+After careful review we may determine that no action is required on a report.

 | | |
 |---|---|